Mithun1508/ChatGPT-Count-down-Clock/README.md

-# Built a simple useful web Application — A countdown clock that a user can interact with.
-Here's the kicker:
+# Built a simple useful web Application — A countdown clock that a user can interact with. show you how to build a countdown timer in just one minute using ChatGPT!  #chatgpt #openai #HTML #CSS #JS:

  Will be using two tools to build this app.